 Dr. Howitt also consulted in Nepal on disaster recovery issues following the 2015 earthquakes near Kathmandu (2015); worked with the City of Los Angeles on advance disaster recovery planning (2010-11); and served as a strategic adviser and trainer-of-trainers for China’s National Institute of Emergency Management (2010-11, 2015).
 He also was a member of a study panel of the Transportation Research Board/National Academies of Science on the role of transit in disaster evacuation (2006-2008).
 At HKS, Dr. Howitt directed the Executive Session on Domestic Preparedness (1999-2003), sponsored by the U.S. Department of Justice, to conduct research on U.S. preparedness for terrorism and organize and manage a standing taskforce of Harvard faculty and local, state, and federal officials in emergency management, public safety, law enforcement, and public health.

-During the fall term of 2018-19, Dr. Howitt was the Johnson and Johnson Chair Professor of Leadership at Tsinghua University’s Schwarzman College in Beijing, China.
-He will teach there again in the fall of 2019.
+Since 2018, Dr. Howitt has taught part-time at Tsinghua University’s Schwarzman College in Beijing, China, as the Johnson and Johnson Chair Professor of Leadership.
 He is a lifetime Global Fellow at Japan’s Iwate University and was a visiting faculty member at Keio University in Japan in summer 2018.
 Previously, he held visiting faculty positions at Kyoto (2013) and Kansai Universities (2012) in Japan.

 Among other writing, Dr. Howitt is co-author/editor of Public Health Preparedness (2017), Natural Disaster Management in the Asia Pacific (2015), Managing Crises: Responding to Large-Scale Emergencies (2009), Countering Terrorism: Dimensions of Preparedness (2003), and Perspectives on Management Capacity Building (1986), and author of Managing Federalism: Studies in Intergovernmental Relations (1984).